Ice Arena Wales: Opening

+Events

 Boxing

 The IAW has also hosted boxing on three occasions, the first being on 16 July 2016.

 MMA

 The IAW has hosted 3 Cage Warriors events, starting with Cage Warriors 97 on 29 September 2018.
 Cage Warriors 100, and Cage Warriors 104 were also held at the Ice Arena Wales, on 8 December 2018 and 27 April 2019 respectively.

 Naming rights

 In November 2018, the venue was renamed the Viola Arena, after a five-year naming rights deal was signed with Bridgend based financial institution, Viola.
 The name reverted to Ice Arena Wales in August 2020, after Viola went into liquidation.
+Vindico, a south Wales based technology company, announced in May 2023 a "six-figure, five-year deal" for the venue's naming rights, renaming the venue the Vindico Arena.